RevBayes Morphology Lab

 answer:

-2. What is the posterior mean tree length for the M2 model using the combined parameter samples from both runs?
+2. What is the posterior mean, standard deviation, and ESS (effective sample size) of tree length for the Mk model using the combined parameter samples from both runs?

 answer: